Can LLMs Credibly Transform the Creation of Panel Data from Diverse Historical Tables?: Introduction

-This paper contributes to the burgeoning field of data digitization in four key ways.
-First, we design, implement, and rigorously validate a complete pipeline architecture leveraging multimodal LLMs specifically to create cohesive panel data from diverse historical table scans, addressing challenges distinct from primarily textual extraction \autocite[e.g.,][]{shenLayoutParserUnifiedToolkit2021a, carlsonEfficientOCRBuilding2024}.
-Second, we demonstrate how this LLM-based approach makes large-scale table digitization significantly more accessible---allowing researchers to leverage domain expertise via prompts rather than technical skill---and dramatically more cost-effective (approximately 1/100th the cost of outsourcing).
-Third, our pipeline integrates automatic harmonization, crucial for handling the heterogeneous table formats common in historical economic data sources.
-Fourth, building on and extending recent gold-standard validation approaches used for OCR \citep[e.g.,][]{carlsonEfficientOCRBuilding2024}, we perform a comprehensive end-to-end pipeline validation using a manually created gold standard, explicitly assessing the impact on downstream econometric analysis.
-Such rigorous evaluation is vital for establishing the trustworthiness of AI-generated historical data in economics, particularly given potential pitfalls where complex pipelines might introduce errors affecting inference \citep{battaglia2024inferenceregressionvariablesgenerated}, a concern our validation framework directly addresses.
+This paper contributes to the evolving field of data digitization in five key ways.
+First, we design, implement, rigorously validate, and evaluate on a holdout sample a complete pipeline architecture leveraging multimodal LLMs specifically to create cohesive panel data from diverse historical table scans.
+This builds on prior work in both textual extraction and table-specific extraction and extends it into the LLM era \autocite[e.g.,][]{shenLayoutParserUnifiedToolkit2021a, Dahl2023, Stelter2025}.\footnote{For a conceptually related application to textual patent data, see \textcite{griesshaber2025multimodal}.} Second, we demonstrate how this LLM-based approach makes large-scale table digitization both more cost efficient and significantly more accessible by allowing researchers to leverage domain expertise via prompts rather than technical skill.
+Third, our pipeline integrates alignment (harmonization), helpful for handling the heterogeneous table formats, differing geographic units, and disparate data categories common in historical tables.

+Fourth, we adapt and formalize the use of gold-standard data to improve the performance of LLM-based digitization pipelines.
+Unlike traditional pipelines in which observed errors are translated into opaque technical parameters of OCR and layout parsing systems, domain experts can identify LLM error patterns in natural language and directly adjust prompts accordingly.
+For example, observing empty cells being filled with hallucinated numbers led to adding the instruction ``[u]se \verb|""| for empty cells,'' while domain-specific knowledge that automobile counts are often labeled as ``passenger cars'', ``pleasure cars'', or ``owners'' led to adjusting the prompt to acknowledge that ``[column] matches are not always textually very similar.''
+This domain-knowledge-driven refinement, conducted through natural language, makes pipeline development accessible to individual researchers rather than requiring specialized teams or acquisition of OCR and layout parsing expertise.

+Fifth, while gold-standard evaluation is widely used in OCR and extraction studies \autocite[e.g.,][]{carlsonEfficientOCRBuilding2024, Gobel2013, Correia2023}, we extend this paradigm by performing a comprehensive \emph{end-to-end} evaluation proceeding from extraction to downstream econometric analysis, explicitly testing equivalence of economic inferences—vital for establishing trustworthiness of AI-processed data given potential error propagation concerns \citep{battaglia2024inferenceregressionvariablesgenerated}.